 In agreement with previous studies, MC was well tolerated, and side effects were mainly gastro-intestinal and of mild severity.17,18 Haemorrhagic cystitis occurred in 2 dogs, most likely as a consequence of prolonged treatment with cyclophosphamide; however gastrointestinal and haematological adverse event could have also been due to transient and undiagnosed comorbidities and not related to MC.

 Limitations of this study include its retrospective nature, the low number of cases, the different tumour site origin, the variability of chemotherapy protocols used in the MTDC phase and the lack of necropsies.
 Five dogs received a combination of doxorubicin and dacarbazine, which has recently demonstrated encouraging results providing an increase in the chances of survival for biologically aggressive canine HSA.14,36 Nevertheless, in the present series dogs receiving doxorubicin and dacarbazine were equally distributed among groups, thereby rendering unlikely the chance of having improved outcome in one group only.
 Dogs’ features and possible outcome variables were homogeneously distributed between groups with the exception of sex: male dogs were more common in Group 1 whereas females were more common in Group 2.
-This finding, although statistically significant, is likely to be a bias due to the small sample size, and any other explanation might only be speculative.
+Although this finding is likely to be a bias due to the small sample size, we cannot exclude that the small number of dogs included in this study may have contributed to reach significance for the other variables analysed.

+Finally, it must be acknowledged that 3 dogs treated with MTDC were censored belatedly (after 437, 608 and 803 days), compared to 6 dogs treated with MTDC and MC, and among them 3 were censored early (after 165, 292 and 311 days).
+While this may reflect a better outcome, as fewer dogs died due to HSA in Group 1 compared to Group 2, it also could have biased the results, as early deaths due to tumour-unrelated causes may strongly influence statistics.

 To conclude, maintenance MC is well tolerated and may prolong TTM and survival time in dogs with biologically aggressive HSA with negative staging after completion of MTDC.
 Although the role of thalidomide in the treatment of HSA needs further studies, it is possible that this drug used in combination with standard MC plays an important role in controlling the metastatic process of biologically aggressive canine HSA.
 Prospective studies with larger number of patients are required to confirm these findings.